dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Pre-approving SDC by GUID

-Starting in version 2.6, the CSI Driver for PowerFlex now supports renaming the SDCs.
+Starting in version 2.6, the CSI Driver for PowerFlex now supports pre-approving SDC by GUID.
 CSI PowerFlex driver should be able to detect/read the SDC mode from the PowerFlex array and determine whether requests for SDC approval be made to the array prior to publishing a volume.
 This is specific to each SDC.

 ```yaml